2021 49er, 49erFx & Nacra17 World Championships

 - A marina for 400 sailing boats and training purposes.

 - A central drop-off and vehicle parking area including shuttle buses for the event.

 - Ample storage space/areas for competitors, coaches and equipment providers.

 Oman At A Glance

 Perched on the southeast coast of the Arabian Peninsula, the Sultanate of Oman’s stark beauty and vastly contrasting landscapes have enchanted growing numbers of tourists each year.
-With its magnicent desert, secret oases and breathtaking mountain ranges, Oman is an alluring destination.
+With its magnificent desert, secret oases and breathtaking mountain ranges, Oman is an alluring destination.
 A tropical underwater paradise lies beneath the turquoise sea, caressing the white sandy beaches that adorn the country’s stunning 3,165 km coastline.

 Alongside this natural wealth is Oman’s rich culture, which blends with modern infrastructure and historical features that span over 7,000 years.
 Grand forts, exquisite palaces and mystical souqs are sights to behold in the capital, Muscat.
 A visit to Oman makes you feel right at home from the time you arrive, until the moment you leave.
-The Sultanate is full of opportunities for adventure, including fascinating tours with an Arabian avour.
+The Sultanate is full of opportunities for adventure, including fascinating tours with an Arabian favour.